sdmp/sdmp.github.io/docs/resources/index.md

 ###### `sdmp.encrypted.keys` *(list, binary, required)*

-Each element of the list contains the single-use [session key][TODO], encrypted using the recipients public identity key, and encoded to [YAML binary][yaml_binary].
+Each element of the list contains the single-use [session key][crypto], encrypted using the recipients public identity key, and encoded to [YAML binary][yaml_binary].

 ###### `sdmp.encrypted.data` *(binary, required)*

-The content, encrypted to the single-use [session key][TODO].
+The content, encrypted to the single-use [session key][crypto].

 ### Visible Content